 What should I bring to camp?

 - Bring clothes for warm and cold weather as the weather frequently changes on the Oregon coast.
-Even though the camp is only 7 days long, you should have clothes for 10 days as there are no laundry facilities.
+Even though the camp is only 7 days long, you should have clothes for 10 days as there are limited laundry facilities.